• The Old Town

 By the 12th century, Edinburgh was an established settlement along with Holyrood to the East.
 The port of Leith soon prospered and in 1603 the first Parliament of Scotland was formed, which convened in Edinburgh Castle’s Great Hall.

 Edinburgh eventually industrialised, earning the nickname ‘Auld Reekie’, and Leith became a bustling whaling and trade port.
+Over time Leith grew to be one of the more exclusive areas of the city, where you will find some of the finest hotels in Edinburgh, such as Malmaison on the river front.
 Glasgow soon overtook Edinburgh’s industrial scale but ‘Din Eidyn’ became and remains Scotland’s cultural epicentre and of course, the nation’s capital.

 Edinburgh City centre is essentially split in two, with the Princes Street Gardens acting as a North-South divide between Edinburgh’s Old Town and Edinburgh’s New Town.